-The ZZ plant is well known for being one of the easiest houseplants to care for.
-But even it can run in to trouble if conditions aren’t just right.
+The ZZ plant is known for being one of the easiest houseplants to care for.
+But it can still have issues if you don’t give it the conditions it likes and needs.

 1. Diagnose the Problem

-• Yellow leaves: might mean you’ve been too generous with water or haven’t given it enough.
+- Yellow leaves: could mean you’ve either given it too much or not enough water.
 Poor lighting could also be to blame.

-• Brown tips: often suggest that the air is too dry or the plant’s been overfed with fertilizer.
+- Brown tips: usually shows that the air is too dry or you’ve given it too much fertilizer.

 2. Water The Right Way

-ZZ plants don’t need much water, but when they do, it has to be just right.
-Too much or too little can leave them struggling
+ZZ plants don’t need much water but you’ve got to give them the right amount.
+Too much or too little can leave them struggling.

 Avoid Overwatering